 How to report.
 You must report all your taxable disability payments on line 7, Form 1040 or Form 1040A, until you reach minimum retirement age.

 Credit for Elderly or Disabled

-You may be able to take the credit for the elderly or the disabled if:
+You can take the credit for the elderly or the disabled if: